 In making a dance, choreographers create segments which are developed and synthesized into a whole, much like writers create a story.
-In order to choreograph a dance, then, students must learn how to develop these segments or dance phrases, and learn about the dance structures which give form to their dance phrases.
+In order to choreograph a dance, then, students must learn how to develop these segments, or dance phrases, and learn about the dance structures which give form to their dance phrases.
 It is this process of organizing movements into phrases and sequencing the phrases into a form that gives dances meaningful and lasting substance.
 Teachers can assist students by setting tasks within which the students can express themselves.

-In grade four, students will focus on expressing themselves through dance.
-Grade four students will continue to understand that dances can tell a story, express an idea, express a feeling or exist purely for the sake of movement.
-In addition, grade four students will:
+In grade five, students will focus on expressing themselves through dance.
+Grade five students will:

-- use their knowledge of the dance elements in their dance creations - create dance compositions that have binary (AB) form - continue to create dance compositions which tell a story, express an idea, express a feeling or evolve from chance - reflect on their own and their peers' dance creations.
+- understand that dances can tell a story, express a feeling, express an idea or exist purely for the sake of movement - use their knowledge of the dance elements in their dance creations - create dance compositions which express an idea, tell a story, express a feeling or evolve from chance - create dance compositions that have binary (AB) form - reflect on their own and their peers' dance creations - create dance compositions that have ternary (ABA) form.